 There are a few different ways you can make a recycled magazine basket out of old magazines.
 This basket weave design is probably the simplest and quickest, and I love the checked pattern which it creates.

 I recently got given a huge pile of old magazines, which when added to the stack I already had at home, made me realise that we really needed to come up with some crafty ideas to use them up!

 For each strip we..

-Doing it this way means that if your edges are uneven when you started, they will not show as they are now tucked inside.
+Doing it this way means that even if your edges are uneven when you started, they will not show as they are now tucked inside.

-You can then start weaving.
-We used a piece of card as a guide to show us were to start the weave as you need to leave some length for the sides, and used a clipboard to hold all our strips firmly while we got started.
-We also used a few dabs of glue as we went along to hold everything in place.
+We use a piece of card as a guide to show us where to start the weave remembering to leave some length for the sides.
+Using a clipboard to hold all the strips firmly makes the weaving much easier.